TharmiganK/ieee-hackathon-workshop/README.md

 | `POST api/post`                | Create a new post                                  |
 | `DELETE api/posts/{id}`        | Delete the post specified by the id                |
 | `GET api/posts/{id}/meta`      | Get the post specified by the id with the metadata |

+This workshop has two sessions.
+In the first session, you will create a Ballerina social media service which will use an in-memory table to store the posts.
+In the second session, you will integrate a H2 database to store the posts.

 ## Areas covered